killercup/hfst-ospell-js/Readme.md

 ## Install

 This library is currently only known to work on my machine.
+If you are _really_ lucky – and you happen to have

+- a C++ compiler,
+- Python (for node-gyp),
+- and `libarchive`

-If you are _really_ lucky – and you happen to have `tinyxml2` and `libarchive` installed – you might be able to get it working on your machine, too.
+installed – you might be able to get it working on your machine, too.

 ## Development